justingrammens/seis744-course-materials/setup-tips.md

 ## Issues Setting up PiSense on OSX

-As I tried to get the PiSense setup on OSX, there'sa few things that I needed to do.
+As I tried to get the PiSense setup on OSX, there were a few things that I needed to do.

 When installing [PiSense](https://pisense.readthedocs.io/en/release-0.2/)